 {% endprevArchive %}

-In this code, we first attempt to getprevthe article object.
-IfprevAn object exists (i.e., there is a previous article), then render one that includes its thumbnail, title, and link<a>Tags.
+In this code, we first try to obtainprevthe article object.
+IfprevThe object exists (i.e., there is a previous article), then render a thumbnail, title, and link<a>tag.
 If it does not exist, then display a prompt message.

 Get information about the next article

-Similarly, to get and display the navigation information of the next article, we usenextArchiveLabel.
-This label will return an object representing an article that is ranked after the current article according to the system's default sorting rules.
+Similarly, to get and display the navigation information of the next article, we usenextArchiveThe tag will return an object representing an article that follows the current article according to the system's default sorting rule.

-We go through{% nextArchive next %}statement to get the data of the next article and assign it tonextVariable.
-Similarly, it also needs to be judged.nextCheck if the variable exists.
+We pass{% nextArchive next %}The statement retrieves the data of the next article and assigns it tonextVariable.
+Similarly, it also needs to be judged.nextDoes the variable exist?

 InnextWhen the variable exists, we can access the following properties:

-The following is an example of the template code for implementing navigation to the next article:
+Here is an example of the template code to implement navigation to the next article.

 {% nextArchive next %}